 The home energy auditor will change your inefficient light bulbs to LED lights and may provide you with other energy-saving items.
 He or she will also discuss with you the adjustments that need to be done in your house to make it more efficient.
 In addition, the auditor will educate you on the rebates and incentives you may receive from Mass Save.

-The cost of the assessment service you will receive and all the LED bulbs that will be installed in your house will be covered by the Mass Save program.
+The cost of the assessment service you will be covered by the Mass Save program.
 The only thing you need to pay for is the insulation if you decide to purchase the service.
 The assessment is no-cost due to the energy conservation charge on the energy bills.

 Insulation and Air Sealing Services